 Summer Forage for Cattle | How to Get the Best Yield

 Forage is key to the nutrition and feed program for your cattle.
-For more information on types of feed, visit ourthat includes grain and concentrates.
-The majority of beef cattle operations rely on forage for the bulk of the cattle diet, and as growing season is around the corner, we’re going to focus on getting the best yield out of your forage production.
+For more information on types of feed, see our post that includes grain and concentrates.
+The majority of beef cattle operations rely on forage for the bulk of the cattle diet; and as the growing season approaches annually, it's a good time to focus on getting the best yield out of your forage production.

 - Grow the Right Forage.
 The type of forage you grow will depend on your region, soil, and nutrition needs of your animals.
 Contact your local Cooperative Extension agent or an agronomist if you have questions on the best type of forage to grow.
 An animal nutrition specialist can also assist you with assessing your ration for your cattle and make recommendations for improvements.
-Don’t neglect your pastures, either.
+Don't neglect your pastures and hay land, either.
 Pasture needs to be re-seeded, should be rotated to avoid over-grazing, and monitored for weeds and invasive species.
+The same goes for any hay land or alfalfa fields that will be cut and baled later on, and fed in bale feeders.

 - Invest in Seed.
-Whether you’re planting a field for the first time, or re-seeding after many years, the seeds you invest in matters.
+Whether you're planting a field for the first time, or re-seeding after many years, the quality and variety of seed you invest in matters.
 Quality seed will be better established and leads to greater yields.
 Poor seed quality can create uneven growth and bare patches.
-While it can be tempting to save money with a cheaper seeds, the initial investment in quality seed will pay off over the long-term with higher yields and improved forage quality.
+While it can be tempting to save money with a cheaper seed, the initial investment in quality seed will pay off over the long-term with higher yields, improved forage quality, and resilience to conditions such ad drought, flooding, and even pest resistance.

 - Seed at the Appropriate Time.
 Soil and seed quality can only go so far if you're not seeding your fields at the appropriate time.
 Poor decisions will impact your overall forage yield and quality.
 Your growing zone will be part of the decision on when to you plant or re-seed.
 The choice of annuals or perennials will also impact seeding times.
 Again, experts from Cooperative Extension and universities are available to help you make appropriate decisions for your operation.